Corn Flake Breakfast Casserole

 • The “sauce” is made up of sour cream and cream of chicken soup (you can use any “cream of…” soup you like).

-• You’ll need a full 2 cups of shredded cheddar.
+• You’ll need a full 2 cups of shredded cheddar (or cheese of your choosing).

 • We’ll toss corn flakes with butter to create the crunchy topping.

-Start by sautéing breakfast sausage until browned and cooked through.
-Crumble it as it cooks.
+1. Cook the sausage until browned and cooked through, crumbling it as it cooks.

-Add the defrosted hash browns, cooked sausage, sautéed veggies, salt, and cheese.
+4. Add the defrosted hash browns, cooked sausage, sautéed veggies, salt, and cheese.
 Mix thoroughly to combine.
+Transfer to a greased 13×9-inch pan.

-Top the casserole with the corn flake mixture, and bake for 40–45 minutes, or until the corn flakes are beginning to turn brown on top.
+6. Top the casserole with the corn flake mixture, and bake for 40–45 minutes, or until the corn flakes are beginning to turn brown on top.
+Slice and serve.

-Can I make hash brown casserole in advance?
+Can I make Corn Flake Breakfast casserole in advance?

-You can easily make hash brown casserole in advance.
+Yes!
 Assemble the casserole but leave off the corn flake topping, and do not bake it.
-Refrigerate the casserole, covered, for up to 24 hours.
+Refrigerate the unbaked casserole, covered, for up to 24 hours.

-When you’re ready to bake it, let the casserole set at room temperature for 30 minutes, then top with the corn flake topping.
+When you’re ready to bake it, let the casserole set at room temperature for 30 minutes, then mix the corn flakes and butter, and top the casserole.
 Bake as directed.

 hash brown casserole topped with corn flakes in a white casserole dish.